afunnydev/tinysociety/content/articles/2018-10-23-trend-alert-tiny-houses-on-foundations.md

 ### Owning Your Land

 When you plan to build tiny houses on foundations, you will need to [buy a piece of land](https://www.tinysociety.co/articles/tips-for-buying-land-for-your-tiny-house/).
 Renting land might be an option for you, but it’s considered a risky one.
 If at some point down the line the landowner decides to sell or that they need to use the land, you can lose your tiny house.
 So, in these kinds of situations, it’s usually better to buy.
 Depending on how big or small the land is, you can get a great deal.
-Some cities will sell small vacant lots for under $1,000.
+Some cities will sell small vacant lots for the average cost of under $1,000.

 ### Property Will Appreciate In Value

 By owning a piece of land and building a structure on it, the property will likely appreciate in value.
 This is especially important if you are building a temporary home.
-Unlike a tiny house on wheels, which depreciates over the years, a home built on a foundation is considered an investment.
-If selling it is in your plan for the future, even a rundown house will hold some value because of the land.
+Unlike a tiny house on wheels, which depreciates over the years, a home built on a foundation is considered an investment, much like a traditional house.

+If selling it is in your plan for the future, even a rundown house on permanent land will hold some value because of the land below it.
 As long as the foundation is in good standing, people will want to buy the property.

 ### Easier to Get a Loan